3 Documents You Need When Hiring a Contract Worker

 Document #2 - Application, Resume, or Documentation of Qualifications

-Before you hire anyone, you should request and keep a copy of documents showing the qualifications of this person for the work being done.
+Before you hire anyone, you should request and keep a copy of the documents showing the qualifications of this person for the work being done.

 If you ask the person to complete an application form, it should be with the understanding that the application is not for employment as an employee.
 It's better to get a detailed resume from the person, including education and previous work history.